-Adoption is complicated, challenging and exciting.
-Over the past decade we have learned more how adoption affects children, especially those who have experienced trauma and dislocation.
-This helps prepare families for the challenges of parenting adopted children.
+Adoption is complicated and exciting.
+Over the past decade we have learned a lot how adoption affects children, especially those who have experienced trauma and dislocation.
+Knowledge and perspective give us tools to help prepare families for the unique challenges of parenting adopted children.
 We can recommend many resources for adoptive families.
-Call us when you have questions and need assistance.
+Call us when you have questions or need assistance or feedback about any sort of concern.

 Our policies are intended to ensure that children have the best chance of belonging to families that are committed, qualified, prepared and familiar with resources that will serve their needs.